astreum/whitepaper/README.md

 The Receipt is the result from the application of a transaction to the Astreuos Account State.

-A receipt consists of the solar used and status of the applied transaction.
+A receipt consists of the solar used and status of the application procedure.

 `Solar` is the currency for work done on the blockchain.
 The solar limit in a block is 1,000,000.